TehGoodLivin/spFileSearchByUser/README.md

 SOFTWARE.

 # spFileSearchByUser
-Used to find files that are created or modified by a specific user.
+A PowerShell Script designed to search for files created or modified by a specific user on SharePoint Online.

 ## How To Use
 Within the Script, find the Varible $sitePath = "" and $email = "".
 Place your site collection and the members email.
 Let the script run until its completed, and it will print a CVS file to the users desktop.